Crested Gecko Care: Humidity, Plants & Common Mistakes

 Understanding Humidity Requirements

 Crested geckos originate from New Caledonia's humid rainforests, where moisture levels stay consistently high.
-Research shows they need humidity between 60-80%, with occasional spikes to 90% after misting.
+They need humidity between 60-80%, with occasional spikes to 90% after misting.

 The crucial part everyone conveniently forgets: you need dry periods too.
 Humidity should drop to around 45-50% during the day before misting again in the evening.

 Constant wetness creates breeding grounds for mold, bacterial growth, and respiratory issues.
-Studies on reptile husbandry demonstrate that humidity cycling is just as important as maintaining high moisture levels, but that requires checking twice a day, which apparently is where the "easy pet" fantasy dies.
+Humidity cycling is just as important as maintaining high moisture levels, but that requires checking twice a day, which apparently is where the "easy pet" fantasy dies.

 Skip the cheap analog hygrometers, they're often inaccurate by 15-20%, which is perfect if you enjoy guessing.
 A digital hygrometer with a probe placed mid-tank gives you reliable readings where your gecko actually spends time, not just decorative numbers to admire.